Richardson Square Mall: Richardson Square

 The Richardson Square retail center includes former anchor of the mall Super Target with an internal Starbucks, Ross Dress for Less, Shoe Carnival, a Lowe's home improvement store, and external pad sites.

 On December 28, 2018, it was announced that Sears would be closing as part of a plan to close 80 stores nationwide.
 The store closed on March 10, 2019.
 The Sears building is scheduled to be demolished in 2025.

-However, In Late 2024-25.
-VN Holdings Group has invested up to $20 million to renovate the Former Sears building preventing demolition but instead looking to redevelop the site into a open air shopping center, Anchored by AEON and Daiso with the addition of open air walkways and 20+ new store fronts for future tenants expected to be announced once redevelopment is completed.
+However, in late 2024-25 VN Holdings Group has invested up to $20 million to renovate the former Sears building preventing demolition but instead looking to redevelop the site into an open air shopping center, anchored by AEON and Daiso with the addition of open air walkways and 20+ new store fronts for future tenants expected to be announced once redevelopment is completed.

 The New Richardson Square Development is expected to be completed early as Late 2025 with new tenants expected to move in when construction is completed.
 Lowe's, Target, Ross Dress For Less and Shoe Carnival are expected to remain as Part of the New Development of Richardson Square.
 Listed as Area Retailers.